Crimson-winged Finch is one of the special birds we see in the High Atlas mountains Photo: James Lidster

 Day 5: The scenery will change again today as we leave behind the high stony desert and progress to a sandier habitat.
 New birds will continue to appear with Brown-necked Raven, Bar-tailed Lark, Saharan Scrub Warbler and White-crowned Wheatear all possible.
 If our luck’s really in we may be able to catch up with Maghreb Wheatear and Lanner Falcon en route.
 After passing the dramatic Ziz gorge with its unexpected palm-lined valley, we’ll make our way to Erfoud, the gateway to the Sahara.
 On the edge of the desert, we can expect migrants around the hotel: Western Subalpine, Sardinian, Western Bonelli’s, and Western Olivaceous Warblers are all possible, as well as Eurasian Wryneck, Hoopoe, Bluethroat, Woodchat Shrike and European Bee-eater.
 The highly-localized Eastern Olivaceous Warbler (race reiseri) sometimes breeds near the hotel.
 Night in Erfoud.

 Day 6: Today will be spent in 4x4 vehicles exploring this exciting desert habitat.
-We’ll search for a number of birds including Desert Sparrow, Bar-tailed and Greater Hoopoe Larks, Crowned and Spotted Sandgrouse, Cream-coloured Courser, Desert Grey Shrike, and African Desert Warbler.
-We’ll also have a chance of catching up with Lanner Falcon and Pharaoh Eagle-owl.
+We’ll search for a number of classic desert birds including Desert Sparrow, Bar-tailed and Greater Hoopoe Larks, Crowned and Spotted Sandgrouse, Cream-coloured Courser, Desert Grey Shrike, and African Desert Warbler.
+We’ll also have another chance of catching up with Lanner Falcon and Pharaoh Eagle-owl is a real possibility.
+We also find a few beautifully camouflaged Egyptian Nightjars at their daytime roost.
 Night in Erfoud.

 Day 7: We’ll have another long journey with some birding along the way.
 Blue-cheeked Bee-eaters are often seen along the route, and we’ll stop at likely looking spots to check for migrants.
 After another picnic lunch, we’ll continue to Ouarzazate where, depending on our arrival time, we should be able to check the shoreline of the nearby reservoir.
 Night in Ouarzazate.